 Twelve drivers like the one pictured below in Img.
 1 were sent to a depot repair station for repair.
-This particular one was deemed unable to be repaired by the repair depot, and thus designated as non-conforming material.
+This particular one was deemed unable to be repaired by the repair depot and thus designated as non-conforming material.
 The customer chose to have this driver disposed of by the depot, so the repair station designated it as Scraped in Place, marking it accordingly for elimination and stored in a non-conforming material designated bin.

 The multiplexer pictured below in Img.
 2 was also sent to the depot repair station for repair.
-Following testing, the results and cost to repair the item was shared with the customer.
+Following testing, the results and cost to repair the item were shared with the customer.
 The customer decided it would cost more to fix the multiplexer than it was worth.
 This was noted by the repair depot as being Beyond Economic Repair (BER).
 The item was documented as BER and listed as non-conforming.
 A red cap was placed over the pin to identify its non-conforming status, and the multiplexer was stored in the depot’s non-conforming materials bin.

 What is Non-conforming Material?

 These are products that do not conform to product requirements.
 They are identified and controlled to prevent their unintended use or delivery.
-The controls and related responsibilities and authorities for dealing with non-conforming product shall be defined in a document procedure.
+The controls and related responsibilities and authorities for dealing with non-conforming product shall be defined in a documented procedure.